ROMANS CHAPTER 1

 The phrase "suppress the truth by their wickedness" refers to keeping from public knowledge and ones consciousness by virtue of being wicked, the truth about God, that He exists, is sovereign, righteous and expects man to be righteous.
 Since wickedness is defined as behavior which is evil and thus against the sovereignty of God, more specifically in this verse: evil which suppresses the truth about God that He exists, is sovereign, righteous and expects man to be righteous, then the phrase "suppress the truth by their wickedness" describes an activity which does not worship God nor acknowledge that He exists, i.e., immoral unbelievers.

 (v.
-17 NKJV) "For in the gospel a righteousness from God is revealed [in one to mankind] from faith to faith, [i.e., out of ones belief in the gospel to faithfulness in ones life to that belief] just as it is written: 'The righteous will live [out the length of their lives] by faith.' (v.
+17 NKJV) "For in the gospel a righteousness from God is revealed [in one to mankind] from faith to faith, [i.e., out of ones belief in the gospel to faithfulness in ones life to that belief] just as it is written: 'The righteous by faith will live.' (v.
 18) The wrath of God is revealed [to men] from heaven against all the godlessness and wickedness of men who suppress the truth by their wickedness" =

 Just as an absolutely perfect righteousness from God is imputed to individuals when they believe in the gospel and is revealed to mankind as present within those individuals for those moments when they are faithful to their belief in the gospel; so the temporal wrath of God is revealed to mankind from heaven in some manner against all the godlessness and wickedness of men - unbelievers who suppress the truth by their wickedness.
 Hence we have a contrast of God revealing a righteousness from Himself vs. revealing His wrath from heaven: a temporal contrast.